krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 ### Technology is Great (Except When it's Not)
+A potential issue with using technologies, such as those associated with telemedicine, is that the technology better be damn good -- like, ease-of-Netflix-or-Uber-level good.
+It is 2019: people are generally becoming more accepting of telemedicine technologies, but not of poor-quality ones!
+In fact, a patient's perception of the quality of care in this situation is hinged on the technology feeling fluid and easy, as is expected for any web service these days (e.g., see: Donahue 2018: [How Penn Medicine looks at telehealth from the patient perspective](https://www.healthcareitnews.com/blog/how-penn-medicine-looks-telehealth-patient-perspective)).

+### Bracelets
 Some people do not have any critical information they must communicate to their healthcare providers.
 Any allergies to medication?
 No.  On any medications?
 No.  Any bizarre diseases?
 No.